nooralibutt/easy-ads/README.md

 - This plugin supports admob mediation [See Details](https://developers.google.com/admob/flutter/mediation/get-started) to see Admob Mediation Guide.
 - You just need to add the naative plaatform setting for admob mediation.

+## GDPR and Privacy Options compliance
+There is a consent manager helper added to support gdpr dialog and privacy dialog `ConsentManager.gatherGdprConsent()` and `ConsentManager.gatherPrivacyConsent()`

 ## Platform Specific Setup

 ### iOS